arrow-kt/arrow/README.md

 - `arrow-core-data` (Only data types)
 - `arrow-core-extensions` (Only type class extensions)

-# Current stable version 0.8.2
+# Current stable version 0.9.0

-You can find the dependencies necessary in the Basic Setup of the README at the 0.8.2 tag clicking [here](https://github.com/arrow-kt/arrow/blob/0.8.2/README.md#basic-setup).

-# Next development version 0.9.0

 Add the dependencies into the project's `build.gradle`